mhanco/jurity_examples/README.md

 **What Jurity Provides (and Doesn't)**

 Jurity does:
-- Compute vetted fairness metrics
+- Vetted fairness metrics for binary, multi-class, and multi-label models
-- Provide consistent APIs
+- Consistent, well-tested APIs across fairness, classification, and recommender metrics
-- Support binary classification fairness audits
+- Binary + multi-class fairness evaluation workflows
+- A built-in Equalized Odds bias-mitigation method for binary classifiers
-- Offer strong test coverage
+- Strong test coverage ensuring metric correctness and predictable behavior

 Jurity does not:
 - Debias the model